iDoka/awesome-embedded-software/README.md

 * [Apache NuttX Apps](https://github.com/apache/incubator-nuttx-apps) - Collection of tools, shells, network utilities, libraries, interpreters and can be used with the NuttX RTOS.

-## Misc

-Please follow [this](https://github.com/iDoka/awesome-embedded-software) root-repo for lastest updates.
+---

 ## Contributing

 * Your contributions are always welcome!
 Please read the [contribution guidelines](contributing.md) first.

+## Footnotes

+Please follow [this](https://github.com/iDoka/awesome-embedded-software) root-repo for lastest updates.

 <!--